xcore/sw_motor_control/doc/sw-guide/api.rst

 **NUMBER_OF_POLES**

     This is the number of poles in the motor.
 It is therefore ratio of the number of electrical rotations to each physical rotation.
+If a motor has a single winding per coil, then it is called a 2 pole motor.
+Two sets of windings per coil makes a four pole motor, and so on.

 **USE_CAN**